Let’s dig in!

 • Walk away if you’re really frustrated.
 Paper piecing requires more brain power than other types of piecing.
 It gets easier with practice.

-I can’t wait to see your butterfly sections come together!
+I can’t wait to see your butterflies come together!
+Please post your photos to Instagram using #butterflybunchquilt

 Let’s make something awesome together,